“Is it safe to ship my belongings to Malaysia?”

 *Examples of items that require an import permit are motor vehicles and pharmaceutical products.
 For more info on items that require an import permit, refer to the Malaysian Customs website.

-Again, shipping companies typically provide many of these documents.
+Again, shipping companies typically provide these documents.

 Writing a Malaysian Address